The world's GREATEST desserts – how many British favourites made the list?

 Pronina Marina/Shutterstock

 There are few desserts as theatrical as crêpes Suzette.
 On the surface, this is quite a simple dish, with freshly made crêpes doused in a sauce of caramelised sugar, butter and orange.
 However, the true majesty comes in the presentation.
-Prepared tableside, crêpes Suzette is finished with a flambé in Grand Marnier or other liqueur, before being served with a scoop of ice cream to contrast with the warm, sharp flavours.
+Prepared tableside, crêpes Suzette are flambéed in Grand Marnier (or another liqueur), then served with a scoop of ice cream to contrast with the warm, sharp flavours.

 29. Bienenstich, Germany